 For the same period, the most dangerous jobs in Florida include:

 - Protective Services (Police, Fire, EMT)

 - Farming, Fishing, and Forestry

 An experienced lawyer will protect your rights and ensure you get the compensation you deserve.
-The trusted Work Injury lawyers have offices throughout Florida and are ready to assist you.
+Our work injury lawyers have offices throughout Florida and are ready to assist you.